Graytail's 3rd: 4x4, HiBrix, Latest LED Tech, Lots Of Light!

 Hmmm I like this Dr Grinspoon it seems it's just Neville's Haze renamed.
 Well for sure they didn't develop it themselves :laugh:

 That's one of its attractions - if it was a Neville's it would be another one of those "special" wild sativas.
 All the phenos I've seen of this one have been the typical hybrid habit.
 I'm not sure how I feel about Barney's. :hmmmm: For some reason I think of them as an opportunist/commercial breeder, but two of my most favorite strains are theirs - Utopia Haze and DrGrinspoon - and both of them are true masterpieces - someone put a lot of work into those lines in order to produce such a fine strain from those genetics.
 IBLs take time.
 And the purity of the DrG high is remarkable.
 The Senor Garcia must have come from some old hippie grower/breeder for it to have survived all these years without being corrupted.
-I can easily feel all three ancestral highs in the smoke - Thai/HighlandMex/Panama. :love: :slide:
+I can easily feel all three ancestral highs in the smoke - Thai/HighlandMex/Panama. :Love: :slide:

 :yahoo:

 But lately I've also realized that these seed lines run in batches.
 This DrG is this batch - it's a great one - stable, productive and easy - the next batch might be different.
-I'm wondering what the next fem Destroyer is going to be like. :hmmmm: Obviously the last batch sold out.
+I'm wondering what the next fem Destroyer is going to be like. :hmmm: Obviously the last batch sold out.

 Looking great Gray I see a lot less whiteflies.